scala/scala3/docs/HigherKinded-v2.md

     type Rep <: Lambda1

-The type parameters of `Rep` are the type parameters of its upper bound, so `Rep` is a uniary type constructor.
+The type parameters of `Rep` are the type parameters of its upper bound, so `Rep` is a unary type constructor.

 More generally, a higher-kinded type declaration